BAUDOTlab/Dream_Rare-X/README.md

 1) Parsing MultiXrank results

-MultiXrank returns one file for each layer of the multi-layer network.
+MultiXrank returns one file for each layer of the multilayer network.
 Those files contains the scores associated to each node composing the layer considered.
 To make the results more readables, we extract the top scored nodes from each layer and put them in the same file.

 The code used to parse MultiXrank results is provided in the `step5_parse_mxr_results.ipynb` jupyter-notebook.